horga83/shellChatGPT/README.md

 ### Image Edits

-    chatgpt.sh -i path/to/image.png path/to/mask.png "Fill with red."
+    chatgpt.sh -i path/to/image.png path/to/mask.png "A pink flamingo."

 Outpaint - edit image, make a mask from the black colour: